EARnagram/lessons/sec2/nested_routes_forms/README.md

 2. A nested resource for experiments without `experiments#index`, which has been separated
 3. A partial resource for Logs nested within Experiments.
-We're using only show, create, and destroy.
+We're using only show, create, and new.
 4. A root page (already done for us) giving us our static homepage.

 Let's begin with the route outside of the nesting: `experiments#index`